-The other day, my grandfather, who was in business in his times, was sharing with me about how they measured customer feedback and happiness.
+The other day, my grandfather, who was in business at his time, was sharing with me about how they measured customer feedback and happiness.
 It was through gestures and conversations.
-He said, a smile after purchase, or a revisit was an indicator of customer satisfaction.
+He said a smile after a purchase, or a revisit was an indicator of customer satisfaction.

 Measure Customer Satisfaction and Improve Customer Experience🔥

 Create customized surveys and feedback forms and take real-time feedback from your customers at all touchpoints.

 What is Customer Satisfaction?

 Customer Satisfaction is a feeling of happiness and pleasure when a product or service meets or exceeds customers' expectations.
 Measuring Customer Satisfaction is important as it helps identify Unhappy Customers, helps reduce Customer Churn, help identify happy customers and loyalists, promotes Customer Advocacy, and attracts more Business and Growth.

 Measuring Customer Satisfaction is the first step to understanding how your customers feel and to attend to customer issues and complaints.
 This, in turn, helps you prevent your customers from churning and grow your business.